countsolomon/MTG-Resources/README.md

 # MTG Resources
-A collection of Magic: The Gathering related icons and imagery
+A collection of Magic: The Gathering related icons.
+I am not affiliated with wizards, btw.